Muetzilla/MuetzillaClicker/README.md

 # MuetzillaClicker
-by @Muetzilla AND @Zwazel LETS GOO
+by @Muetzilla AND @Zwazel
 THERE ARE TWO THREADS WOW MAGIC!!

-It is not doing the work :(
+Well It is sometimes doing the work :|